E.W. Hoyt & Company

 Some of the Hoyt cards had calendars printed on the back.

-This odd little card has a tab that allows it to stand up on its own.
+This little bookmark has a tab that allows it to stand up on its own as well as to be slipped over a page.